BlankSpruce/gersemi/README.md

 configuration:
   By default configuration is loaded from YAML formatted .gersemirc file if it's available.
 This file should be placed in one of the common parent directories of source files.
-For stdin only current directory is considered.
 Arguments from command line can be used to override parts of that configuration or supply them in absence of configuration file.

   -l INTEGER, --line-length INTEGER
                         Maximum line length in characters [default: 80]